AdaCore/spark2014/lrm/source/packages.rst

 For analysis purposes, the elaboration of a package is considered as a call of a set of nested subprograms.
-For instance, the elaboration of the package specfication is the external client view of the elaboration, but the elaboration of the specification notionally calls the elaboration of any packages on which it depends and the elaboration of the package body.
-The elaboration of the package body calls the ellaboration of any packages on which it depends and so forth.
+For instance, the elaboration of the package specification is the external client view of the elaboration, but the elaboration of the specification notionally calls the elaboration of any packages on which it depends and the elaboration of the package body.
+The elaboration of the package body calls the elaboration of any packages on which it depends and so forth.
 This model does not address the issue of incorrect elaboration order or elaboration order circularities but these will be dealt with elsewhere.